dwalleck/opencafe/README.rst

 --------------------------

 Post-install, the ``cafe-config`` cli tool will become available.
-It is used for installing plugins and initializing the OpenCafe's default directory structure.
+It is used for installing plugins and initializing OpenCafe's default directory structure.

 Initialization